Is LASIK Right for You? Take the LASIK Candidacy Quiz

-- Eye problems: LASIK patients should make their eye doctor aware of certain eye problems including amblyopia (lazy eye), strabismus (muscle imbalance), or any recurrent, residual or active eye conditions that may influence healing.
+- Eye problems: LASIK patients should make their eye doctor aware of certain eye problems, including amblyopia (lazy eye), strabismus (muscle imbalance), or any recurrent, residual or active eye conditions that may influence healing.
 Other conditions that should be discussed with the doctor include keloid scarring with previous surgical healing, back problems and claustrophobia.
 Please make your eye doctor aware of any mental health conditions, as these may also affect your LASIK surgery or recovery.

 A patient’s candidacy for LASIK, depends on an evaluation of the patient’s eyes, expectations and lifestyle by an experienced optometrist or ophthalmologist.
-Consult a TLC-affiliated eye doctor for a free LASIK consultation to determine if you are a LASIK candidate.
-If your eye doctor is not trained in laser vision correction, your local TLC center can refer you to an experienced LASIK doctor in your area.
+Consult a TLC-affiliated eye doctor for a free LASIK consultation to determine if you are a safe LASIK candidate.
+If your eye doctor is not trained in laser vision correction, your local TLC center can also refer you to an experienced LASIK doctor in your community.